 Polyfest provided Mangere College with the opportunity to re-think curriculum planning and design to improve student achievement results for NCEA.

-Mangere College, which has a student population of 78% Pasifika and 19% Māori, has been engaged in the Secondary Student Achievement (SSA) professional learning and development initiative for 18 months (2015-2016).
+Mangere College, which has a student population of 78% Pasifika and 19% Māori, was engaged in the Secondary Student Achievement (SSA) professional learning and development initiative for 18 months (2015-2016).

 Teachers redesigned their senior school learning programmes so that at least one NCEA achievement standard was linked to Polyfest in English, science, social sciences, and languages.
 NCEA results improved significantly with record results for the college in 2015.